Herbal Syrups for Winter Health

 Five Flavors Syrup

 Elderberry, elecampane, and plantain are included in this herbal cough-support syrup.
 Although plantain is often thought of as a topical herb, it is actually a wonderful ingredient for herbal lung support formulas.
 Elecampane root comes from a beautiful plant in the sunflower family.
-Although this recipe includes a few more ingredients than some of the others on our list, we think it could easily become a staple in your herbal syrup repertoire.
+Although this recipe includes a few more ingredients than some of the others on our list, it could easily become a staple in your herbal syrup repertoire.

 5th Chakra Syrup

 This easy recipe uses an herbal tea blend that soothes winter-troubled throats to create an herbal syrup with the same properties.
 If you have a favorite winter wellness tea, you can easily turn it into a syrup by following the directions and substituting your own tea blend!
-Find the recipe and directions here.

 Rose Hip Syrup

-Rose hips are the fruit that develops when certain types of roses finish blooming.
+Rose hips are the fruit that develops when roses finish blooming.
 They make a tart and delicious herbal syrup that’s packed with vitamin C. Some herbalists grow or forage their own rose hips (and this recipe calls for fresh), but it’s also easy to find dried rosehips through your favorite herbal supplier.

 Using Herbal Syrups